siddharth2016/awesome-python-repos/README.md

 ### How To Add Your Repo?

 Go to the respective folder where your project fits the most.
-For example, I want to add a project to [GameDev](./GameDev) folder, then I will go to its [README.md](./GameDev/README.md) file and add my github username in details tags with the project links, like below:
+For example, If I want to add a project to [GameDev](./GameDev) folder, then I will go to its [README.md](./GameDev/README.md) file and add my github username in details tags with the project links, like below:

 ```md
 <details>